 - and even – how to get their money back.

 Depending on the specifics of your business, you can monthly notify customers of the date and amount of the next charge-off.
-In case they’ve changed their mind and want to cancel the agreement, this notification will also serve as a reminder to do it.
+If they’ve changed their mind and want to cancel the agreement, this notification will also serve as a reminder.